5mooth0perator/5mooth.github.io/README.md

 We have a strong belief in our no-funding strategy; if we make a cool product, **the value will create itself**.
 If you think we're wrong, we're happy to [talk](https://jekyllrb.com/) about it.

-### What is Robinhood

-Robinhood is a fully secure and anonymous cryptocurrency.
-Built from the ground up to ensure anonymity, transactions cannot be linked to a single sender.

-Cryptocurrency is about the decentralization of the financial sector, removing people’s dependence on third party institutions.

-Robinhood is the natural next step in this journey, giving us all the power to make truly anonymous financial transactions.

-#### Anonymous payments

-Robinhood uses ring signatures and one-time addresses for truly anonymous payments.

-#### Unlinkable transactions

-Robinhood's transactions can't be linked between the sender and the recipient.

-#### Egalitarian proof of work

-Robinhood hash function is designed for egalitarian GPU & CPU mining.

-#### Adaptive limits

-Robinhood currency intelligently adjusts its parameters based on the historical data.

 ### The Nottinghamshire Blockchain Alliance